jellyfisheart/jellyfisheart/README.md

  Don't associate me with fandoms/other fans

- I don't block people unless I have to
+ I don't block people until I feel I have to

 # **I have no intentions on becoming closer with the following:**
 ## TLDR: DON'T BE A FUCKING FREAK